Miisan-png/mysite/games/homesick/content.md

 The style is inspired by melancholic, abandoned spaces — muted colors, overgrown structures, and quiet atmosphere.

-To support this mood, I designed a custom player palette:
+To support this mood, I came up with a player palette:

 ![Palette](images/art-player-color-palette.png){45}